 The point is this, your family has history.
 Your family is history... living history.
 And the more connected you are to the stories that comprise your family history, the more grounded you are in who they are… and who you are.

 If you and your family are like most, you are not doing much of anything.
-Like the generations that preceded you, family stories are largely oral history, passed down from one generation to the next.
+Like the generations that preceded you, the family history is largely an oral history, passed down from one generation to the next.

 And if you are not present when the tale is being told, you miss out.